History of the Republic of Venice: Early Middle Ages

 During the reign of the successor of the Participazio, Pietro Tradonico, Venice began to establish its military might which would influence many a later crusade and dominate the Adriatic for centuries, and signed a trade agreement with the Holy Roman Emperor Lothair I, whose privileges were later expanded by Otto I. Tradonico secured the sea by fighting Narentine and Saracen pirates.
 Tradonico's reign was long and successful (837 – 864), but he was succeeded by the Participazio and it appeared that a dynasty might finally be established.

 In the pactum Lotharii of 840 between Venice and the Carolingian Empire, Venice promised not to buy Christian slaves in the Empire, and not to sell Christian slaves to Muslims.
-The Venetians subsequentently began to sell Slavs and other Eastern European non-Christian slaves in greater numbers.
+The Venetians subsequently began to sell Slavs and other Eastern European non-Christian slaves in greater numbers.
+The Venetian slave trade was divided in to several routes, such as the Balkan slave trade and the Black Sea slave trade.
 Caravans of slaves traveled from Eastern Europe, through Alpine passes in Austria, to reach Venice.
 Surviving records valued female slaves at a tremissa (about 1.5 grams of gold or roughly 1/3 of a dinar) and male slaves, who were more numerous, at a saiga (which is much less).
 Eunuchs were especially valuable, and "castration houses" arose in Venice, as well as other prominent slave markets, to meet this demand.

 Around 841, the Republic of Venice sent a fleet of 60 galleys (each carrying 200 men) to assist the Byzantines in driving the Arabs from Crotone, but failed.